Iadvd/RetrocomputingZXSpectrum/README.md

 # Retrocomputing ZX Spectrum
-Example applications and games to be used with the Android TCP/IP Virtual Joystick application.
+Example applications and games to be used with the TCP/IP Virtual Joystick for Android application.

-These examples are ZX Spectrum (48K or above) emulation files, to test the functionalities of the Android TCP/IP Virtual Joystick application.
-So you will need our Android TCP/IP Virtual Joystick to test them (its totally free!).
+These examples are ZX Spectrum (48K or above) emulation files, to test the functionalities of the TCP/IP Virtual Joystick for Android application.
+So you will need our TCP/IP Virtual Joystick for Android app. to test them (its totally free!).
 Download it for your Android device at:

 https://play.google.com/store/apps/details?id=com.iadvd.android.tcpipvirtualjoystick

-The Android TCP/IP Virtual Joystick will ask you for an IP address of your local network where there must be an application (for instance see tcpipsrv_basic.c) already listening to the 8081 port to negotiate a TCP connection with the Android Virtual Joystick.
+The TCP/IP Virtual Joystick for Android app. will ask you for an IP address of your local network where there must be an application (for instance see tcpipsrv_basic.c) already listening to the 8081 port to negotiate a TCP connection with the Android Virtual Joystick.

 There are two interviews in Spanish talking about this project at "El Spectrumero" Javi Ortiz's Videoblog (click on the image):